yisar/asta/README.md

 #### watch

-It accepts an effect function and run it when deps changed.
+It accepts an effect function and run it when data changed.

 ```js
 const data = reactive({ count: 0 })